 In making this judgement, the Group reviews and makes the estimation with reference to actual costs incurred for completed projects of comparable WTE capacity, status reports prepared internally and externally and gross margin of listed companies which are engaged in similar business of the Group.
-Should these estimates changed, this would affect the revenue and profit to be recognised in the construction period.
+Any change in these estimates would affect the revenue and profit to be recognised in the construction period.